 He could be profiled as visionary or daydreamer, but so could the plumber and banker beside him.
 The author wanted to discuss the force that drives him to write, but the question was never asked.

 Bone-chilling fears during youth took root in the corners of his mind.
 He feared the dark, heights, and loss.
 Shadows appeared in the night.
 Evil hid under the bed and behind the closet door.

-Loss of money, possesions … love, success.
+Loss of money, possessions… love, success.
 He checked the door locks twice, three times, and two more.

 Childhood memories cluttered his head–racing home from horror films at the movie theater, Grandma’s bedtime story of Granddaddy Longfingers who made his home underneath the bed, and Grandpa’s stories of the Great Depression.

-Heated voices waked him.
+Heated voices woke him.
 A door slammed, an engine started, and a mother wept.
 Relationships are colored with fear.